RoyKlaasseBos/royklaassebos.github.io/README.md

            <div class="review">Review</div>
            <p>After an enervating intro song you can expect an outstanding clarification of the building blocks of Python.
 I would specifically recommend the <a href="https://www.youtube.com/watch?v=R-HLU9Fl5ug&index=7&list=PLj8W7XIvO93paRBPCuGFGEC94xJofOgO5" target="_blank">7th tutorial</a> about the the most prominent Python data structures which is as you can read in the comments below the video an excellent summary.</p>
            <p>Note, the first few videos in the series have significant overlap with the previous recommendation.
-However, both teachers are great and as a beginner it doesn't hurt to hear an explanation from two unique perspectives.
+However, both teachers are great and as a beginner it doesn't hurt to hear an explanation from two unique perspectives.</p>
           </div>